12 Suggestions for successfully sharing Christmas as a co-parent

 Create some new Christmas traditions and routines that will provide comfort and joy through the years.

 How about a trip to the cinema on Christmas Eve or a walk to see the lights in your neighbourhood?
-A different treat for Santa or some new decorations which you can put up together?
+A different treat for Santa or some new decorations that you can put up together?

-Single mum life is full of new routines that we create to provide security and contentment for our children, Christmas is no exception.
+Single mum life is full of new routines that we create to provide security and contentment for our children.
+Christmas is no exception.

 All the extensive arrangements and precision planning around Christmas are because we want our kids to have the best Christmas EVER.

-Yet, amid all the tangled tinsel and crazy Christmas planning it is easy to lose sight of why we want everything to be perfect.
+Yet, amid all the tangled tinsel and crazy Christmas planning, it is easy to lose sight of why we want everything to be perfect.

 For.
 Our.
 Kids.

-We want to make wonderful Christmas memories that they will cherish forever and ultimately pass onto their own children.
+We want to make wonderful Christmas memories that they will cherish forever and ultimately pass on to their own children.

 But please remember: Everything is doable.

 Once you’ve made plans, make sure everyone knows what they are.
-Most importantly share them in an age-appropriate way with your kids.
+Most importantly, share them in an age-appropriate way with your kids.

 Letting your children know the plans will help them feel secure in the knowledge that Christmas is under control and they can look forward to it without anxiety or worry.